 Eligibility for Agoura Youth Lacrosse

-Agoura Lacrosse is the youth program for those families who live in the area zoned for Agoura High School, Calabasas High School or Malibu.
-For the 2024 season, Oak Park kids are also eligible to play for the Agoura program.
+Agoura Lacrosse is the youth program for those families who live in the area zoned for Agoura High School.
+Kids living in or attending schools in Oak Park, Calabasas and/or Malibu are also eligible to play for the Agoura youth lacrosse program.

 When is the season?